The Rise of the Unsupervised Learning-Based Chatbot Models

 Unsupervised, Yet Controlled Learning Is the Way to Go

 It’s important to note that before adopting or changing your chatbot project, an organization needs to have access to unified knowledge.
 Here’s why.
-If you have a unified cognitive platform embedded, you can index and surface content residing in any repository, regardless of the format, in one place.
+If you have a enterprise agentic platform embedded, you can index and surface content residing in any repository, regardless of the format, in one place.
 Now, a chatbot built on top of a federated search will gather queries or utterances and club them under separate categories on its own.
 After that, the bot will create the intent itself and suggest to your experts or admins; “Hey, I have created two intents.
 Accept them or reject them.”
 If you want to dive deeper into this topic, here’s the perfect ebook.

 In a nutshell, the chatbots based on unsupervised learning models recognize patterns and extract intent from searched data, on their own.
 Then, they offer intent suggestions to admins/data experts.